Palace of Versailles

 The main room in the Queen's Apartment is The Queen's Bedchamber.
 It was designed for Louis XIV's Queen Marie Thérèse of Austria.
 Three queens occupied this room at different times: Maria Theresa of Austria, Marie Leszczyńska, and Marie Antoinette.
 After the death of Maria Theresa in 1683, it was occupied successively by two dauphines, Marie-Christine of Bavaria and Marie-Adélaïde of Savoy.

-King's Bed Chamber
+King's Bed Chambers

 The King's bedchamber had originally been the State Drawing Room and had been used by Queen Marie-Theresa, but after her death in 1701 Louis XIV took it over to use as his own bedroom and died there on September 1, 1715.
 Both Louis XV and Louis XVI continued to use the bedroom for their official awakening and going to bed.
 On October 6, 1789, from the balcony of this room Louis XVI and Marie-Antoinette, joined by the Marquis de Lafayette, looked down on the hostile crowd in the courtyard, shortly before the King was forced to return to Paris.